surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new Block Filter Output (BFO) feature when using "the_content" filter, to monitor and fix incorrectly coded filter hooks that send text to the webpage output instead of returning it - as all filters must.
+	* Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks that send text to the webpage output (instead of returning it - as all filters must).
 	* The "Apply Content Filters" option is now enabled by default.
 * *Bugfixes*
 	* None